 An indicator of the reliability of the sampled local agencies is the overall variability in the data.
 Across all categories of states and groups of local agencies, the variability in the rejection rate is low and relatively consistent.
 This would indicate that the remaining local agencies that were not sampled are highly unlikely to produce application rejection rates that exhibit extremely high (or low) variability rates along with extremely high or low counts relative to their population size.

 BJS recognizes that nonresponse bias is a concern for surveys with an anticipated response rate of less than 80%.
 However, the overall response rate is approximately 96% after the response rate is weighted to reflect the proportion of the population for which true counts are available.
 Coupled with its efforts to increase the response rate of the local agencies to 80%, BJS will work with the selected FY 2011 data collection agent to determine additional methods to assess the existence of potential bias due to unit nonresponse.

+In FY 2011, BJS intends to conduct a nonresponse bias assessment at the state-level, if the response rate within any states falls below 80%.
 There are several methods that can be employed to conduct this analysis: one option is to compare respondents and nonrespondents across subgroups using available sample frame characteristics, which will provide additional information about the presence of nonresponse bias; another option is to employ formal multivariate modeling to compare the proportional distribution of characteristics of respondents and nonrespondents to determine the presence and magnitude of nonresponse bias; a third option would be to compare the characteristics the early respondents to those who respond later (after more attempts) to estimate the characteristics of the remaining nonrespondents.
 In collaboration with the selected data collection agent, BJS will assess the advantages of each approach in relation to the level of required resources to determine which method is most appropriate.

 Additionally, the data collection agent will continue to employ methods to reduce the potential for nonresponse bias by utilizing methods to increase the response rate, including a more concerted follow up plan and a multi-mode collection system as addressed in response #11.